 Drive as far as you can along the 120-mile southern shore of New York’s Long Island and you’ll arrive in the Hamptons.
 The exclusive high-style living area with its multi-million dollar mansions is where Big Apple’s elite spend their weekends and summer vacations.
-So what does has to do with no-till?
+So what does this have to do with no-till?

 As reported in the East Hampton Star newspaper, a dust storm last winter blanketed the main street in the town of Amagansett.
 The dust made its way into buildings, sickened employees, led to the temporary closing of at least one business and kept local school children indoors during recess.